 Step 2.
 Installing FileZilla.

 We can use the GUI icon to start FileZilla in our system or using the below command on the terminal:

 Congratulations!
 You have successfully installed FileZilla.
 Thanks for using this tutorial for installing FileZilla on Ubuntu Debian 9 Stretch system.
-For additional help or useful information, we recommend you to check the official FileZilla website.
+For additional help or useful information, we recommend you check the official FileZilla website.